25 Famous Painters Who Shaped the Art World As We Know it

 Thousands of Important and Influential Artists

-This list is limited to just a handful of the most famous and well-known painters throughout history.
+This list is limited to a handful of history’s most famous and well-known painters.
 The reality is that no list could be all-inclusive.
 Some painters whose names have been lost to time may have been better than anyone on this list.
-Artists from non-Western countries are absent just as much as the female painters but are probably just as famous in their areas of the world as Picasso is in ours.
+Artists from non-Western countries are absent as much as the female painters but are probably just as famous in their areas of the world as Picasso is in ours.

 How We Measure Fame